grafana/alloy/docs/sources/tutorials/logs-and-relabeling-basics/index.md

 }
 ```

-We have now created the following pipeline:
+You have created the following pipeline:

 ![Diagram of pipeline that scrapes prometheus.exporter.unix, relabels the metrics, and remote_writes them](/media/docs/agent/diagram-flow-by-example-relabel-0.svg)